[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Empress [rebuking]: With something as urgent as this, you should have

 reported this immediately?
-Didn't you think it more important than telling
+Didn't you think it more important than

 your husband first?